 Each editor has a specific purpose, so the main region and the availability of additional regions are different between editors.
 See specific documentation about each editor in the Editors chapter.

 A header is a small horizontal strip, which sits either at the top or bottom of an area.
 All editors have a header acting as a container for menus and commonly used tools.
 Menus and buttons will change with the editor type and the selected object and mode.

-The Toolbar (on the left side of editor area) contains a set of interactive tools.
-T toggles the visibility of Toolbar.
+The Toolbar (on the left side of the editor area) contains a set of interactive tools.
+T toggles the visibility of the Toolbar.